-If the injury caused was brain damage or something similar which would mean an adult was not able to conduct their own affairs, there is no time limit.
-This is also true if the injury was done to a child who will be unable to manage their affairs when they are older.
+If the injury caused to the Claimant was brain damage, resulting in not being able to conduct their own affairs, there is no time limit.
+This is also true if the injury happened to a child who may be unable to manage their affairs when they are older.

 Where the claimant is dead, either through the negligence or otherwise, the limitation for their family to bring forward a claim is three years from the date of death.
 Alternatively, if they die while pursuing a claim, the family will have three years from this date to continue with the claim.

 When you first talk to your Solicitor, they will help you to navigate your way through the funding process – but it is useful to understand your options before you speak to a Solicitor.
 There are four main paths to choose from.

 Under this model, you use your own funds to pursue the claim — this includes paying all of your Lawyer’s fees, any administration costs, and the cost of the trial.
 This is not a common method of funding medical negligence claims.

 These are also known as “no win, no fee” agreements, and mean if you lose your case, you won’t have to pay any of your own Solicitor’s legal costs.
 In return for the risk the Solicitor takes in deferring their own costs, they can also charge a success fee which is deducted from your damages upon the successful conclusion of your claim.
 All success fees must be agreed between the claimant and the Solicitor, and the maximum success fee is capped at 25% of damages (subject to specific criteria).
 The success fee is negotiable.
 CFA’s are a very popular way to fund a claim as the financial risks of going to court can be huge.